-Every single person on this earth could benefit from functional strength training.
+Every one of us can benefit from functional strength training.
 Simply put— functional training is training that helps your body move better.

 What is Functional Training?